Fun Las Vegas Itinerary – 3 Days in Las Vegas

 Red Rock Canyon

-If you aren’t planning on exploring more of the surrounding area, the Red Rock Canyon is a great half-day trip out of Vegas.
+If you aren’t planning on exploring more of the surrounding area, Red Rock Canyon is a great half-day trip from Vegas.

-There is a 13-mile scenic drive, a visitor centre, and hiking options to suit all abilities.
+There is a 13-mile scenic drive, a visitor center, and hiking options to suit all abilities.

 Day Tour to Grand Canyon

-If you’re a little tighter on the budget and don’t want to splurge on the popular helicopter ride, visiting the Grand Canyon’s West Rim viewing platform is still well worth it.
+If you’re a little tighter on the budget and don’t want to splurge on the famous helicopter ride, visiting the Grand Canyon’s West Rim viewing platform is still well worth it.

 Helicopter Flight Over Grand Canyon

-There are many companies that offer helicopter flights over Grand Canyon.
-It takes about 45 minutes to reach the Grand Canyon by helicopter, which is a whole lot faster than by bus or car!
+It takes about 45 minutes to reach the Grand Canyon by helicopter, much faster than by bus or car!

 Most companies will pick you up from your hotel and provide snacks and even champagne on the trip.
 You can also get tours that land on the canyon floor.